Vincent96034/DocumentSimilarity/README.md

 # Document Similarity

 ## How to use
+Install the required libraries from `requirements.txt`.
+The needed libraries are:
+- `pandas`: For data manipulation
+- `sklearn`: For PCA
+- `tqdm`: For progress bars
+- `gensim`: For an additional embedding algorithm 'Doc2Vec'
+- `datasets`: For the training dataset (from huggingface)

-The notebook `main.ipynb` guides you through the project.
+The notebook `main.ipynb` guides you through the project in more detail.

 ## Overview and Code Architecture
 In this project, our objective was to create a Python program that can compute the similarity between text documents.
 The program processes a corpus of documents and then, given a new search document, can return a list of documents ranked by their similarity to the search document.
 This task was divided into two main parts: first, creating the embeddings by fitting and training an algorithm to create vector representations of text, and second, embedding texts and storing these representations in a database-like structure for similarity searching.